Palm branch: Martyr's palm

-Gallery of Martyrs Bearing Palms
+Martyrs bearing palms

 Islam

 The palm is richly significant in Islamic culture, and the palm symbolizes rest and hospitality in many cultures of the Middle East.
 The presence of palm trees around an oasis showed that water was the gift of Allah.
 In the Quran, the palm appears in the paradisical imagery of the Garden (Jannah).
 In one prophetic tradition, the Dome of the Rock will stand on a palm tree issuing from one of the rivers of Paradise.
-Muhammad is said to have built his home out of palm, to have leaned against a palm while speaking, and to have raised the first mosque as a roof placed on palm trees.
+Muhammad is said to have built his home out of palm, to have leaned against a palm while speaking, and to have raised the first mosque as a roofed place with palm trees.

 The first muezzin climbed palm trees to call the faithful to prayer, from which the minaret developed.
 In the Quran, Mary is said to have given birth to Jesus under a date palm.

-In northern Sudan, the doum palm is the symbol of endurance (doum), and particularly of the Muslim saint who gave his name to Wad Hamid.
-The palm also appears on a number of coins from Islamic states, for example the 1 Tunisian dinar issue honoring the Food and Agriculture Organization from 1970, and several Iraqi coins of the 1970s like the 5 fils.
+In northern Sudan, the doum palm is the symbol of endurance (doum), particularly of the Muslim saint who gave his name to Wad Hamid.
+The palm also appears on several coins from Islamic states, for example the 1 Tunisian dinar issue honoring the Food and Agriculture Organization from 1970, and several Iraqi coins of the 1970s like the 5 fils.